souravvarma-24/Data_Science_with_Advanced_GENAI_Internship/Assignment_5/readme.md

 The analysis includes:

 - Understanding the overall score distribution
-- Batch-wise comparison of:
+- Batch-wise comparison of average scores
-  - Average scores
-  - Score spread and variability
-  - Performance consistency
+- Analysis of score variability and consistency across batches
-- Visualizations to support observations
+- Visual exploration to support observations
-- Identification of high-performing and low-performing batches
+- Identification of relative strengths and weaknesses among batches

 ---

 ## 📈 Key Insights
-- Differences in average performance across batches were observed
+- Noticeable differences were observed in average performance across batches
-- Certain batches showed more consistent performance, while others had higher variability
+- Some batches showed more consistent scores, while others had higher variability
-- Score distributions helped identify relative strengths and weaknesses of each batch
+- Score distributions helped in understanding overall batch-level performance trends

-(Detailed insights are explained clearly inside the notebook.)
+(Detailed observations and explanations are provided within the notebook.)

 ---

 ## ✅ Conclusion
-This analysis provides a clear comparison of student performance across three batches.
+This analysis provides a clear comparison of student performance across three different batches.
-The findings can help instructors understand batch-level performance trends and identify areas that may need academic support or improvement.
+The insights derived can help instructors and stakeholders understand performance patterns and identify areas for academic improvement.

 ---